damiancipolat/guide_for_the_daily_javascripter/README.md

 <img src="https://github.com/damcipolat-recargapay/js_developer_guide/blob/master/img/js_logo.png?raw=true" width="125px" align="right" />

-# Guide for the daily Javascripter.
+# Guide for the daily JavaScripter.
 This document is a summary of good programming practices in js in general.

 Part of the document is based in Airbnb guideline, and other in profesional experience.